trinodb/trino/docs/src/main/sphinx/functions/array.md

 :::{function} array_join(x, delimiter) -> varchar
 Concatenates the elements of the given array using the delimiter.
-Null elements will be omitted in the result.
+Null elements are omitted in the result.
 :::

 :::{function} array_join(x, delimiter, null_replacement) -> varchar